aubreymoore/InsectWingbeat/README.md

 ## Results

 A few insect signals can be heard during playback of the recordings.
-Some of these are clears visible in spectrograms (Figures 3,4,5,6).
+Some of these are clearly visible in spectrograms (Figures 3,4,5,6).

 ![](sensor.jpg)
 Fig. 1 Sensor.